eddietheengineer/VoronDocs/pre-build/first_time_guide.md

 ## Printing Parts

-As Voron printers are typically enclosed and are designed to be able to print at higher temperatures the printed parts are strongly recommended to be printed in ABS for temperature resistance.
-If the prospective Voron owner is not currently able to print in ABS for some reason, we recommend looking at the Voron [print-it-forward (PIF) program](https://pif.voron.dev), where individuals can submit a request for another Voron owner to print the minimum functional parts for them.
+As Voron printers are strongly recommended to be printed in ABS or ABS+ for temperature resistance.
+Questions?
+[Check the FAQ](./faq.md#printing-parts)

 ## Ordering Parts